raghakot/keras-vis/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/raghakot/keras-vis/blob/master/LICENSE)
 [![Slack](https://img.shields.io/badge/slack-discussion-E01563.svg)](https://keras-vis.herokuapp.com/)

-keras-vis is a high-level toolkit for visualizing input images via guided backprop.
+keras-vis is a high-level toolkit for visualizing and debugging your trained keras neural net models.
+Currently supported visualizations include:
-There are several repositories out there to visualize:

 - Activation maximization
+- Saliency maps
-- Saliency and class activation maps
+- Class activation maps

-- Caricaturization (deep dream)
-- Texture/Artistic style transfer
-- Any other guided image backprop
+All visualizations by default support N-dimensional image inputs. i.e., it generalizes to N-dim image inputs to your model.

-This toolkit generalizes all of the above as energy minimization problems with a clean, easy to use, and extendable interface.
+The toolkit generalizes all of the above as energy minimization problems with a clean, easy to use, and extendable interface.
 Compatible with both theano and tensorflow backends with 'channels_first', 'channels_last' data format.